Esophageal Cancer Treatment in India

 - Pain or difficulty while swallowing food

 Nevertheless, these side effects are of a temporary nature and will disappear within a few days.
+It is still highly advised to get treatment as early as possible.

 Esophageal cancer treatment could be a long one especially if you are not at an early stage of esophageal cancer.
 You may have to prepare yourself mentally and physically to endure the effects of the treatment.